WHAT IS OSTEOPATHY?

 Treatment considers the body as a unified whole, recognizing that no part operates in isolation.
 Osteopathic care aims to eliminate restrictions and open pathways, facilitating the circulation of blood (carrying oxygen, nutrients, waste products, and hormones) and ensuring nerves can reach vital organs and target tissues.
 Both soft tissues (muscles, tendons, ligaments) and hard tissues (bones) are considered to coordinate and integrate the treatment.

 An analysis of lines of force helps identify the sources of dysfunction, and the application of mechanical principles is employed to address and eliminate these issues.
-The osteopath carefully selects appropriate approach, considering various factors such as the patient's constitution, vitality, health history, mental and emotional well-being, and overall general health.
+The osteopath carefully selects the appropriate approach, considering various factors such as the patient's constitution, vitality, health history, mental and emotional well-being, and overall general health.
 The approach is gentle, appealing to the nervous system, allowing the osteopath to address deep structures without causing discomfort

 By applying mechanical principles such as levers and fulcrums, understanding fluid dynamics, and utilizing knowledge of anatomical and physiological relationships, the osteopath can assist patients in the restoration and enhancement of their health